Sorrento, Western Australia: Geography

 Sorrento is bounded by Hepburn Avenue to the north, Marmion Avenue to the east, Marine Terrace to the south and West Coast Drive and the Indian Ocean to the west.

-At the 2001 Australian census, Sorrento had a population of 7,321 people living in 2,796 dwellings.
+At the 2021 Australian Census, Sorrento had a population of 7,795 people living in 2,944 dwellings.
 Sorrento's oceanside location and to Hillarys Boat Harbour has seen the suburb become affluent since the 1980s, and the ABS identified many managers and professionals living within the suburb.
 However, many tradespeople and service employees also live in the area.

 Facilities

 Sorrento is a residential suburb, relying on the Seacrest Village shopping centre for liquor, take-away food, the Seacrest pharmacy for medical goods, and Whitford City and Centro Warwick for other services.
 Several parks of various sizes are situated in the suburb.

 The Sorrento Quay retail development within the Hillarys Boat Harbour sits on the northwestern boundary of the suburb.
 Off the coast is the Marmion Marine Park, which provides a home for many species of marine animals.

 Sorrento Beach has a shark siren alert system meaning if a shark is in near by waters a siren goes off.
 Sorrento Beach also has a Surf Life Saving Club, providing patrols, education training and sporting facilities.

 There are many parks situated in Sorrento.
 Seacrest Park is the largest park in Sorrento with two AFL size ovals used in winter for the Sorrento Duncraig Football Club and in summer the Sorrento Cricket Club, half a soccer pitch, a basketball ring, cricket nets, large children play area, change rooms/community hall and public toilets.
 Other parks in Sorrento include Robin Reserve (oval), Albacore Park, Lacepede Park and pond, Harman Park (bushland), Geneff Park, Tom Walker Park and Porteous Park (bushland).

+Although being in Duncraig on the suburb border of Sorrento, Percy Doyle Reserve is home to many Sorrento sport clubs.